Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ![Message processing box](handler.png)

 Some time after a message is received it is processed by the endpoint.
 This is represented as a box on the endpoint lifeline, labeled with the type of message that it is processing.
-If the endpoint has received multiple messages of the same type you can see which specific instance is being processed by hovering over or selecting the processing box.
+If the endpoint has received multiple messages of the same type it is possible to see which specific instance is being processed by hovering over or selecting the processing box.

 If a message arrow is drawn coming out of a processing box then that means that the message was sent as a part of processing the original message.
 The order that message arrows appear within a processing box is representative of the order they were sent.